pouchdb-community/worker-pouch/README.md

 [![Build Status](https://travis-ci.org/nolanlawson/worker-pouch.svg)](https://travis-ci.org/nolanlawson/worker-pouch)

 Plugin to use PouchDB over web workers.
-Works transparently in browsers that support workers via Blob URLs, i.e. Firefox and Chrome.
+Transparently proxies all PouchDB API requests to a web worker, so that all IndexedDB operations are run in a separate thread.
+Supports Firefox and Chrome.

-Basically, you use the PouchDB API exactly as you're used to using it, but everything is less janky because all database operations are proxied over to a web worker.
+Basically, you use the PouchDB API exactly as you're used to, but your UI will experience less interruptions, because most of PouchDB's expensive operations are run inside of the web worker.

 ```js
 // this pouch is powered by web workers